tano-systems/meta-tanowrt/meta-tanowrt-hsl-nxp/README.md

 <img src="docs/ls1028ardb-dip-switches-sd-boot.jpg?raw=true" width="400">

-#### Booting
+#### 8.1.3 Booting

 Insert the prepared SD card into the slot on the LS1028A RDB board and turn it on.
 You can access to the system console over UART1 port.
-For login use credentials specified in "[Access](#Access)" section.
+For login use credentials specified in "[Access](#9-Access)" section.

-#### Default Network Configuration
+#### 8.1.4 Default Network Configuration

 <img src="docs/ls1028ardb-network-ports.png?raw=true" width="100%">